Table of Contents

 “To provide a safe place for injured and orphaned wild animals to grow and mend until they can return to their natural habitat while encouraging public tolerance and understanding of wildlife.”

-We are a non-profit, registered charity, based in Saskatoon, SK.
+Living Sky Wildlife Rehabilitation is a non-profit, registered charity, based in Saskatoon, SK.

 Our Philosophy